Back to Main Menu

-As a group, the L. deliciosus group mushrooms usually have zoned caps that are orange with orange latex that may turn reddish when exposed to air, scrobiculate stems, and they turn significantly green in age or after handling, making them quite remarkable.
+As a group, the L. deliciosus group mushrooms usually have zoned caps that are orange with orange latex that may turn reddish or purplish when exposed to air, scrobiculate stems, and they turn significantly green in age or after handling, making them quite remarkable.
 The taste is usually mild, but some may be bitter (like black pepper, not a hot pepper) and some may show a bit of the hot pepper acrid taste so common in other clades, but not usually found here.
 You can help us figure out how many species we may have by noting the tree associations (pine or spruce may make a difference and there may be other choices as well), how much they green and the exact colour of the latex and if it changes over time and how quickly.
 If we can find patterns and get sequences of them, perhaps we can someday figure out how many species we have and how to tell them apart.

 Lactarius deliciosus group member © Steve Trudell

 This group member is our most common species, described from Washington, with bright orange colours and latex.
 It grows with true fir and hemlock but does not turn appreciably green.

 This small-ish spruce species is dingy orange, with dingy orange latex.
 It is a California species whose DNA has occasionally been found in Oregon and BC.
 Other spruce species without names so far will probably (hopefully) be larger, with brighter cap and milk colouring.

 Probable Lactarius aurantiosordidus © Debbie Viess

 This very common species, described from Oregon, has red "blood" or latex, and is an especially cool species.
 It is a dull orange colour and can turn considerably green.
 It is a conifer species, under Doug fir and pine, at least.